michaelkolesidis/cherry-charm/README.md

 ## Features

-- Fully responsive for desktop and mobile
+- Fully responsive for desktop and partially for mobile
 - Players can spin the slot machine either by clicking on the _Spin button_ or by pressing _Space_
 - Number of coins indicator
-- Number of spins indicator
+- Win indicator
+- Adjustable bet size
+- Bet size capped from 1 to total number of coins
 - _Spin button_ displays _Spinning_ while the reels are spinning, informing players when they can spin again
 - Orbit controls: click and drag to rotate the 3D view
 - Help button that opens the help modal
 - Help modal containing instructions and all winning fruit combinations
+- Lines bars
+- Ability to toggle line bars from help modal
 - Game logo

 ### Roadmap

 - Add music and sound effects
-- Improve button functionality
 - Add winning effects and animations
-- Add slot machine casing
+- Fully responsive for mobile
+- Backend integration

 ### Winning fruit combinations